DaviDevMod/focus-trap/README.md

 - Tests are missing.

 - The example doesn't cover all the functionalities and it is not deployed.

-- A way to optimise the MutationObserver will be made available.

 - Features requiring a substantial addition in logic (and therefore most probably in size and speed) would probably not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.